-Business activity in the Fourth District expanded at a moderate pace during the past six weeks.
-Manufacturing orders and production were mostly higher.
-The momentum seen in residential construction since the beginning of the year, including multi family, has been maintained.
-Nonresidential construction activity increased slightly, but remains below levels seen in the second half of last year.
-Retail sales volume between mid-February and mid-March was higher relative to the lackluster post-holiday period, while new motor vehicle sales posted moderate gains on a year-over-year basis.
-Conventional and unconventional natural gas and oil production was stable, but a pickup is expected later in the year as additional gas processing units come on line.
+The economy in the Fourth District grew at a moderate pace since our last report.
+Manufacturing orders and production were steady or higher.
+The momentum seen in residential construction since the beginning of the year, including multifamily, has been maintained.
+In nonresidential construction, projects are moving very slowly from the development to the construction phase.
+Retail sales were below our contacts' expectations during April, while new motor vehicle sales posted moderate gains on a year-over-year basis.
+Conventional and unconventional natural gas and oil production was flat, and drilling has declined during the past few months.
 Output at coal mines trended lower.
-Freight transport volume exceeded projections made late last year.
-Demand for business and consumer credit was higher when compared to early in the first quarter.
+Freight transport volume exceeded projections made at the beginning of the year.
+Demand for business credit increased more slowly, whereas large numbers of consumers continue to apply for auto loans.

 Hiring picked up in the manufacturing and freight transport sectors.
 Reports by staffing-firm representatives on the number of job openings and placements, primarily in the service industries, were mixed.
 Wage pressures are contained.
 Input and finished goods prices were stable, apart from increases in construction materials and natural gas.